bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 11°
-- Breezy and Partly Cloudy
+- Partly Cloudy
-- 75% humidity
+- 74% humidity
 - 16 mph wind
-- 58% cloud cover
+- 51% cloud cover
-- 53 AQI 🟨
+- 54 AQI 🟨
 - About 10.2 inches of snow on the ground